OfficeDev/open-xml-docs/docs/how-to-remove-the-headers-and-footers-from-a-word-processing-document.md

 processing document.
 Be aware that you must not only delete the header and footer parts from the document storage, you must also delete the references to those parts from the document too.
 The sample code demonstrates both steps in the operation.
-The <span class="keyword">RemoveHeadersAndFooters</span> method accepts a single parameter, a string that indicates the path of the file that you want to modify.
+The **RemoveHeadersAndFooters** method accepts a single parameter, a string that indicates the path of the file that you want to modify.